Prayer + Fasting

 All around the country, people queued up outside churches to pray.
 People at home called out to God for their loved ones, pleading with Him to rescue them.
 What happened next was staggering: the opposing German army made strategic mistakes, freak localised storms grounded enemy attack aircraft, while calm waters allowed for small British boats to join navy ships in reaching their forces.
 Fog cover kept them safe.
 In all, over 330,000 soldiers were evacuated, more than ten times the estimate.
 God is a God of breakthrough and responds to our humility and desperation.

-Prayers for protection from evil.
+• Prayers for Protection from evil.
 In Matthew 17, Jesus casts out a demon from a young boy.
-Jesus explained that this kind of evil does not go out except by prayer & fasting.
+Jesus explained that this kind of evil does not go out except by prayer and fasting.

 • Consider the power of a made-up mind.